A TRUSTED INDEPENDENT HEALTH INSURANCE GUIDE SINCE 1999.

 Medicare beneficiaries have choices when it comes to how they access Medicare coverage.
 The first choice is between Medicare Advantage, where coverage is provided through private Medicare Advantage plans, or Original Medicare, where medical care is paid for directly by the federal government.
 Medicare beneficiaries also have options around Medigap policies and Medicare Part D (prescription drug) coverage.

 Original Medicare includes Medicare Parts A and B. Medicare Part A (also called hospital insurance) helps pay for inpatient stays, like at a hospital, skilled nursing facility, or hospice center.
-Medicare Part B (also called medical insurance) helps pay for outpatient care like a doctor visit and preventive healthcare service, such as most vaccinations).
+Medicare Part B (also called medical insurance) helps pay for outpatient care like doctor visits, durable medical equipment, and preventive healthcare services, including some vaccinations.

 Medicare Advantage includes all of the basic coverage of Medicare Parts A and B, and these plans generally include additional benefits — such as prescription drug and dental coverage — for a single monthly premium.